Tick Diseases in Dogs - Symptoms and Treatment

 Hepatozoonosis in dogs

 Canine hepatozoonosis is a tick-borne disease in dogs caused by two species of protozoa, Hepatozoon canis and Hepatozoon americanum.
 This disease is more common in animals that are already suffering from another pathology, or that carry a weak immune system.
-Hepatozoonosis in dogs symptoms include diarrhea (which may contain blood), bone and muscle pain, ocular or nasal secretion and/or thinning.
+Hepatozoonosis in dogs symptoms include diarrhea (which may contain blood), bone and muscle pain, ocular or nasal secretion, and/or thinning.
+This disease can be particularly challenging to diagnose due to its varied presentation.

 Tick diseases in dogs: treatment

-Treatment for the above mentioned diseases are usually intensive and may include support therapy, corticosteroids to stop hemolytic anemia and antibiotics or specific drugs to fight against causative parasites.
+Treatment for the above-mentioned diseases is usually intensive and may include support therapy, corticosteroids to stop hemolytic anemia, and antibiotics or specific drugs to fight against causative parasites.
 Although most of the above can be cured if treated in time, prevention is key.
 Hepatozoonosis, for example, can be treated with antiprotozoals but has no definite cure.
+Providing supportive care is crucial to manage symptoms and aid recovery.

 Tick-borne diseases in dogs prevention